 Seagate designs specify capacity points at certain block sizes that Seagate guarantees current and future products will meet.
-We recommend customers use this capacity in project planning, as it ensures a stable operating point with backward and forward compatibility from generation to generation.
+We recommend customers use this capacity in their project planning, as it ensures a stable operating point with backward and forward compatibility from generation to generation.
 The current guaranteed operating points for this product are shown below.
 The Capacity stated is identical when the drive is formatted with or without PI enabled.

-Table 1: Formatted Capacity LBA Count
+Table 1 Formatted Capacity Block Count